-To help you with your summer plans I’ve put together a list of five great bike rides – in Newfoundland, PEI and Nova Scotia.
-Cycle them in a summer or do them over a couple of years.
-All the bike rides offer beautiful coastal scenery with a dash of friendly Maritime hospitality.
+If you love multi-day bike trips, then a visit to eastern Canada is in order.
+Five great bike rides in Newfoundland, PEI and Nova Scotia are described.
+Cycle all of them over a summer or knock them off over a couple of trips.
+All the bike rides offer beautiful coastal scenery, plenty of seafood with a large serving of friendly Maritime hospitality.

 A few extra days are recommended – so you can ferry over to Labrador (where you’re likely to see whales) and cycle for the day.
 Gros Morne National Park deserves more than a passing glance too.
 At the very least take the boat tour on Western Brook Pond.

-Atlantic Canada Cycling runs this trip for $1156 (excluding meals) – though it’s doable on your own.
+Atlantic Canada Cycling runs this trip though it’s doable on your own.
 You can camp or stay in B&B’s, and there are lots of places to purchase food or have a good meal.

-Highlights include the incredibly friendly Newfoundlanders (one B&B owner gave us her car to drive to dinner!), beautiful coastal scenery, a boat ride on the fjords of Gros Morne and lots of moose sightings.
+Highlights include the incredibly friendly Newfoundlanders (one B&B owner gave us her car to drive to dinner!), beautiful coastal scenery, a boat ride on Western Brook Pond, and lots of moose sightings.
 In fact one participant on our trip was followed by a moose on the highway – and didn’t even know it.

 Highlights include dramatic scenery, fantastic downhill rides, a sense of accomplishment after climbing the big hills, hiking in Cape Breton National Park if you have the time, fresh seafood, whale watching and friendly locals.